agroza/aif/README.md

 ### Program Usage

-The following lines are taken straight from the commandline help screen.
+The following lines are taken directly from the commandline help screen.

 ```
 Usage is: